 The intermodal commodity group is comprised of two segments: domestic and international.
 The domestic segment transports consumer products and manufactured goods, operating through both retail and wholesale channels, within domestic Canada, domestic U.S., Mexico and transborder, while the international segment handles import and export container traffic, directly serving the major ports of Vancouver, Prince Rupert, Montreal, Halifax and New Orleans.
 The domestic segment is driven by consumer markets, with growth generally tied to the economy.
 The international segment is driven by North American economic and trade conditions.
-For the quarter ended March 31, 2013, revenues for this commodity group increased by \$32 million, or 7%, when compared to the same period in 2012.
-The increase was mainly due to higher shipments through the west coast ports, in part as a result of new business; higher volumes through the Port of Halifax and increased volumes of domestic intermodal within the industrial and consumer products segments; and freight rate increases.
-These factors were partly offset by lower fuel surcharge as a result of a decrease in applicable fuel prices.
-Revenue per revenue ton mile was flat in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases that were entirely offset by a lower fuel surcharge.
+Revenues for this commodity group increased by \$17 million, or 3%, in the second quarter and \$49 million, or 5%, in the first half of 2013 when compared to the same periods in 2012.
+The increases in both the second quarter and first half of 2013 were mainly due to higher shipments through the Port of Vancouver, in part as a result of new business; higher volumes through the Port of Halifax; increased volumes of domestic intermodal within the industrial and consumer products segments in the first quarter; and freight rate increases.
+These factors were partly offset by lower volumes through the Port of Prince Rupert and the Port of Montreal, as well as the impact of a lower fuel surcharge due to lower applicable fuel prices.
+Revenue per revenue ton mile decreased by 3% in the second quarter and 2% in the first half of 2013 when compared to the same periods in 2012, mainly due to the impact of a lower fuel surcharge due to lower applicable fuel prices, partly offset by freight rate increases.